tehau26nz/media-organiser/README.md

 ## Features

 - **Date-Based Organization:** Moves files into `YYYY/YYYY-MM` folders.
+- **Flexible Folder Structure:** Interactively choose to keep photos and videos together or separate them into `photos` and `videos` subfolders.
+- **Optional File Renaming:** Choose to rename your files to a standardized `YYYY-MM-DD_HH-mm-ss` format for clean, sortable filenames, or keep the original names.
 - **Smart Date Detection:** Prioritizes EXIF "Date Taken" metadata for accurate sorting.
 Falls back to file creation date for videos and other files without EXIF data.
 - **Advanced Duplicate Handling:**
   - Detects true duplicates (same name and size) and moves them to a separate `duplicates` folder.